zuiderkwast/aadeque/README.md

 Appends or prepends all elements of *a2* to *a1*.

-They try to resize *a1* so that all elements of *a1* fit in memory and return the same pointer.
+They try to resize *a1* so that all elements fit in its memory and return the same pointer.
 If there is not enough space, they move the data of *a1* to another memory allocation, free the old pointer and return a pointer to the new allocation.

 Deleting multiple
 -----------------